pratikunterwegs/forest-clearance-india/README.md

 ![Area by State post 2014](https://github.com/vjjan91/WithdrawEIA2020/blob/master/Figures/post2014_Area_by_State.png)

 **The analysis suggests that there has been a significant increase in the rate of environmental clearances for the forest category alone since 2014.
-Further, the rate of rejection for proposals is less than 1%.
+Further, the rate of rejection for proposals since 2014 is less than 1%.
 In addition, the proportion of area stated to be cleared since 2014 is over 68% of what was stated to be cleared between 1975 and 2014.**

 *For further analysis on area lost by category by state across two time periods, please visit the figures folder*